workindia/Applozic-Android-SDK/README.md

 User user = new User();
-user.setUserId(userId); //userId it can be any unique user identifier user.setDisplayName(displayName); //displayName can be user name of the user user.setEmail(email); //optional
+user.setUserId(userId); //userId it can be any unique user identifier user.setDisplayName(displayName); //displayName is the name of the user which will be shown in chat messages user.setEmail(email); //optional
 new UserLoginTask(user, listener, this).execute((Void) null);
 ```